Five Nights at Freddy's (film): Plot

-Vanessa treats Mike's injuries and reveals that she is the daughter of William Afton, the serial killer who kidnapped and murdered Garrett and the other children.
-He hid their bodies in the animatronics and now their souls are under his control.
-Realizing the animatronics plan to kill Abby and have her join them in the afterlife, Mike rushes to the pizzeria.
-Mike manages to disable the animatronics, but Afton arrives in the yellow rabbit suit and reactivates them, overpowering Mike.
-He unmasks and reveals himself to be Steve.
-Vanessa attempts to stop Afton, but he stabs her with a knife.
-An injured Mike reminds Abby that the animatronics like drawings and tells her to show them what really happened.
-Abby draws a picture of Afton murdering the children to free them from his influence and make them realize the truth.
-The animatronics corner Afton and trigger his suit's internal mechanisms, causing it to activate, crush his ribcage, and disembowel him.
-Afton collapses, and is dragged away by the animatronics.
+Vanessa reveals that she is the daughter of William Afton, the serial killer who kidnapped and murdered Garrett and the other children, hiding their corpses in the animatronics, and allowing their souls to be under his control.
+Realizing the animatronics plan to murder Abby and have her join them in the afterlife, Mike rushes to the pizzeria and thwarts the animatronics, but Afton arrives in the yellow rabbit suit and reactivates them.
+He then reveals himself to be Raglan and stabs Vanessa.
+Reminded of the animatronics' fondness of drawings, Abby draws a picture of Afton's actions to free them from his influence.
+Now knowing the truth, the animatronics turn on Afton, sabotaging his suit's springlock mechanisms and wounding him before he is dragged away.

-The pizzeria begins to collapse due to the spirit's rage, and Mike, Abby and Vanessa flee as the building crumbles in on itself.
-Some time later, Vanessa has fallen into a coma and is hospitalized, while Mike and Abby have reconciled and resume their normal lives.
-Back at the pizzeria, the leader of the children watches a dying Afton in the suit before leaving him to his fate.
+Mike, Abby and Vanessa flee as the building collapses.
+Vanessa falls into a coma and is hospitalized, while Mike and Abby reconcile.
+At the pizzeria, the leader of the children observes the dying Afton before leaving him to his fate.